programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 We also already mentioned that a model and the process of modeling in Agent-based Modeling is somewhat different than in other types of models.
 The model is the collection of agents and environment, but also their interactions and any other logics that tie everything together.
 The model is really only complete when it is running, which means all the interactions of agents and environment are computed.

 #### Time
 That of course means that each model needs to have a formal concept of how these steps are computed, or in other words: a concept of time.
-There are different ways to model the passage of time in an Agent-based Model, sometimes in discrete time steps (kind of like turns in a game), sometimes in a more dynamic flow of time.
+There are different ways to model the passage of time in an Agent-based Model, sometimes in discrete time steps (kind of like turns in a game), sometimes in a more continuous flow of time.

 #### Experimentation
 The temporal nature of simulation models also means that you will have to run and tweak your model all the time.
 This practice of iteration and experimentation is not just a practical necessity, though, but in many ways a virtue of the method.
 We already likened that process to the hermeneutical circle.
 Similarly, here, your knowledge of the dynamics of the system, specifically what can and cannot work within the bounds of your assumptions, is growing over time.
 One important implication of this is that any simulation model provides at most an imperfect perspective on history.